schncl/Compstats_proj/README.md

 # Bayesian Neural Networks via MCMC: A Python-Based Tutorial

-This repository explores **Bayesian Linear Models (BLMs)** and **Bayesian Neural Networks (BNNs)**, focusing on their performance under different dataset sizes and conditions.
-It includes critical analyses, results from simulations, and Python-based implementation tutorials for **Markov Chain Monte Carlo (MCMC)** methods.
+## References
+This work is based on: **Rohitash Chandra & Joshua Simmons**, *Bayesian Neural Networks via MCMC: A Python-based Tutorial*, IEEE, 2016.

 ## Overview
 This repository provides a **Python-based tutorial** on Bayesian Neural Networks (BNNs) using **Markov Chain Monte Carlo (MCMC) sampling**.
-The project explores the challenges of MCMC in large models and compares BNNs with Bayesian Linear Models (BLMs) on different datasets.
+The project explores the challenges of MCMC in large models and compares BNNs with Bayesian Linear Models (BLMs) on different datasets, as well as evaluating their performance against a standard neural network (NN).

 ## Goals
 - Provide a practical introduction to **Bayesian Neural Networks** and **MCMC sampling**.